HARDIN COUNTY

 Forest

 Forest's union station sat across the transfer track from the location of the existing freight station on Lima Street.
 The station sat on the southeast corner of the diamond with platforms along both RRs.
 Across the Big 4 tracks was the interlocking tower.
+(GPS: 40.802288,-83.512182)

-Kenton The passenger station was about 100 yards back from the road on the east side of Fountaine Street (U.S. 68) with the freight station being further east toward Steiner Avenue.
+Kenton This passenger station, built to replace the one listed above, was about 100 yards back from the road on the east side of Fountaine Street (U.S. 68) at GPS: 40.637692, -83.610740.
+The station was demolished in the early 1980s.

 Kenton The passenger station was located on the north side of West Decatur just west of South Main Street.
 The freight station was across the tracks just north of the river.
 This RR later became part of the T&OC.

-Mt.
-Victory
+Mount Victory

 Ridgeway